Skip to content

 Cost: A Solana transaction costs $0.002-0.005 in normal conditions.
 Opening and closing a perp position takes 2-4 transactions.
 Total gas per round trip is under $0.02.
 On Arbitrum, the same trades cost $0.10-0.30 in gas.
 The gap is small for one large trade.
 But it adds up for traders doing 50+ trades per day.

 Speed within DeFi: Solana's single-shard design means all DeFi protocols run in the same environment.
-A trader can swap SOL to USDC on Jupiter, deposit into Drift, open a leveraged position, and use JLP yield as collateral.
+A trader can swap SOL to USDC on Jupiter, deposit into a perp venue, open a leveraged position, and use JLP yield as collateral.
 All in seconds.
 Fragmented L2 systems cannot do this without bridge delays and costs.

 Native token access: Solana perp DEXes offer leverage on SOL, JTO, PYTH, BONK, WIF, JUP, and other Solana tokens.
 These are hard or impossible to trade with leverage on EVM platforms.
 For Solana-focused traders, this removes the need to go to a CEX.